spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 | NO Proxy | A comma-separated list of vCenter server, local network CIDR, hostnames, and domain names that should be excluded from proxying. | This setting will be propagated to all the nodes to bypass the proxy server.
 For example: `vcenter.company.com`, `.company.org`, and `10.10.0.0/16` |
 | Certificate | The base64-encoded value of the proxy server's cerficate OR the base64-encoded root and issuing certificate authority (CA) certificates used to sign the proxy server's certificate. | Depending on how the certificate is decoded, an additonal `=` character may appear at the end of the value.
 You can use this command to properly encode the certificate: `base64 -w0 &vert; sed "s/=$//"`.

-4. Complete the OVF deployment wizard and wait for the OVA to be imported and virtual machine to be deployed.
+4. Complete the OVF deployment wizard and wait for the OVA to be imported and the Virtual Machine (VM) to be deployed.

-5. Power on the virtual machine.
+5. Power on the VM.

 ## Tenant Portal - Launch Cloud Gateway

-1. Close the **Create New Gateway** dialog box if it is still open or navigate to the Private Cloud Gateway page under **Settings** if you have navigated away or logged out.
+1. Close the **Create New Gateway** installation instructions and navigate to the Private Cloud Gateway page under **Tenant Settings** if you have navigated away or logged out.

 2. Wait for a gateway widget to display on the page and for the **Configure** option to become available.
 The IP address of the installer VM will be displayed on the gateway widget.
-This may take a few minutes after the Virtual Machine is powered on.
+This may take a few minutes after the VM is powered on.
 Failure of the installer to register with Palette within 10 minutes of powering on the Virtual Machine on vSphere might indicate an error.
 Follow steps in [Troubleshooting](/clusters/data-center/vmware#troubleshooting) to identify and resolve the issue.

 3. Click on the **Configure** button to invoke the Palette Configuration dialogue.
 Provide vCenter credentials and proceed to the next configuration step.

-4. Choose the desired values for the Datacenter, Compute Cluster, Datastore, Network, Resource pool, and Folder.
-Optionally, provide one or more SSH Keys and/or NTP server addresses.
+4. Choose the desired values for the Data Center, Compute Cluster, Datastore, Network, Resource pool, and Folder.
+Optionally, provide one or more SSH Keys or NTP server addresses.

 5. Choose the IP Allocation Scheme - Static IP or DHCP.
 Selecting static IP enables the option to create an IP pool.
-To create an IP pool, provide an IP range (start and end IP addresses) or a subnet.
+To create an IP pool, provide an IP range or a subnet.
 The IP addresses from the IP pool will be assigned to the gateway cluster.
 By default, the IP pool is available for use by other tenant clusters.
 You can prevent this by toggling on the **Restrict to a single cluster** option.

 <!-- A detailed description of all the fields involved in the creation of an IP pool can be found [here](/clusters?clusterType=vmware_cluster#ipaddressmanagement). -->

 6. Click on **Confirm** to initiate gateway cluster provisioning.
-The status of the cluster on the UI should change to **Provisioning** and eventually **Running**, when the gateway cluster is fully provisioned.
+Cluster status should change to **Provisioning** and eventually to **Running**, when the gateway cluster is fully provisioned.
 This process can take about 10 minutes.

   You can click on the Cloud Gateway widget in the UI to view a detailed provisioning sequence on the **Cluster Details** page.
 If gateway cluster provisioning results in errors or gets stuck, you can view the details on the **Summary** tab or the **Events** tab of the **Cluster Details** page.